 Exercise promotes a healthy metabolism, hormonal balance, reduces stress, assists in sleep, stabilizes your mood and gives you an overall sense of well-being.

-Just in case you needed another reason, the brain loves exercise.
-Exercise is a great preventative tool for many with migraine and the science is proving it.
-One study showed that exercising using the indoor bike for a 20 min workout 3 times per week was as effective as one of the most popular migraine preventatives – topiramate.
+Just in case you needed another reason to exercise, the brain loves movment and exercise.
+Exercise is a great preventive strategy for many with migraine and the science proves it.
+One study showed that exercising using the indoor bike for a 20 minute workout three times per week was as effective as one of the most popular migraine preventatives – topiramate.

 For a few people exercise can trigger migraine attacks.
 If that’s the case, start slowly and build gradually.
 Give yourself a generous and slow warm-up before jumping into your exercise.
 Be sensible about it.
 Don’t start by trying to run 5 miles.
 Don’t exercise on days when your feeling vulnerable to a migraine attack.

 You will feel better for it.
-When you take care of the body, the body is more likely to take care of you.
+When you take care of your body, your body is more likely to take care of you.